iarobinson/flux-capacitr/README.md

 # TODO:

+## Polishing up
+* Figure out if Rack::Deflater is working

 ## Features
 * User registration and edit pages show preview of uploaded avatar
 * Cover page has a button with an audio easter egg